d-krupke/cpsat-primer/04_modelling.md

 > [!WARNING]
 >
-> I would generally avoid using the `add_element` and `add_inverse` constraints.
+> I generally advise against using the `add_element` and `add_inverse`
-> Although CP-SAT may employ effective propagation techniques for them, these
+> constraints.
+While CP-SAT may have effective propagation techniques for them,
-> constraints can seem somewhat unnatural and esoteric.
-Modeling the stable
+> these constraints can appear unnatural and complex.
+It's often more
-> matching constraint is more straightforward using binary variables $x_{ij}$ to
+> straightforward to model stable matching with binary variables $x_{ij}$,
-> denote whether $v_i$ is matched with $w_j$.
-This approach requires adding an
+> indicating whether $v_i$ is matched with $w_j$, and employing an
-> `add_exactly_one` constraint for every vertex to ensure unique pairings.
-If
+> `add_exactly_one` constraint for each vertex to ensure unique matches.
+If your
-> the model needs to account for specific qualities or costs associated with
+> model needs to capture specific attributes or costs associated with
-> each connection, binary variables are essential.
-Using only indices would
+> connections, binary variables are necessary.
+Relying solely on indices would
-> necessitate additional logic to accurately represent these characteristics.
+> require additional logic for accurate representation.
+Additionally, use
+> non-binary variables only if the numerical value inherently carries semantic
+> meaning that cannot simply be re-indexed.